kriswallsmith/FacebookBundle/README.md

           </fos_facebook:api>

-     If you do not include a `file` value in the config you will have to configure your application to autoload the `Facebook` class.
+     If you do not include a `file` value in the config you will have to configure your application to autoload the `BaseFacebook` class.

   6. Add this configuration if you want to use the `security component`: